zirpo/monochrome-flow/memory-bank/activeContext.md

 ## Learnings and Project Insights

+*   **Identified Problem**: The `collections.portrait` is currently empty, preventing the gallery from rendering.
+This needs to be resolved before proceeding with the lightbox functionality.
 *   Eleventy's flexibility with custom filters and collections is powerful for content-driven sites.
 *   Careful attention to file paths and Eleventy's build process is essential for correct asset and content rendering.
 *   It's important to ensure that image processing steps (e.g., grayscale conversion) are handled consistently and at the correct stage (e.g., within Eleventy's image shortcode rather than an initial processing script) to allow for conditional behavior.